pharesdiego/turkish-conjugator/README.md

 `Turkish.isTurkishVerb('gelmekk') // ''`

-At [Konjüsh](https://pharesdiego.github.io/konjush/) this method's output is used as input for `Turkush.it` in this way:
+At [Konjüsh](https://pharesdiego.github.io/konjush/) this method's output is used as input for `Turkish.it` in this way:
 ```
 const isTurkishVerb = Turkish.isTurkishVerb('gelmek');
 if(isTurkishVerb) {